 17.17.1.
 The main school doors are unlocked by the Cleaning Contractors, the site supervisor will then unlock/ check fire doors.
 The main school doors are locked by either the Site Supervisor, School Office Manager or Senior Leadership Team on an evening.
-The fire doors are locked by the Site Supervisor and the School Office Manager will do this in their absence.
+The fire doors are locked by the Class team, checked by the Site Supervisor and the School Office Manager/ Senior Leadership Team will do this in their absence.
 The school remains locked all night and at weekend.
 All entrances have security locks in place.